 University of Alabama has an overall rating of 4.1 Average Rating out of 5, based on over 67 University of Alabama Review Ratings left anonymously by University of Alabama employees, which is 5% higher than the average rating for all companies on CareerBliss.
 94% of employees would recommend working at University of Alabama.

 University of Alabama employees earn $30,000 annually on average, or $14 per hour, which is 55% lower than the national salary average of $66,000 per year.
 48 University of Alabama employees have shared their salaries on CareerBliss.
 Find University of Alabama Salaries by Job Title.

 94% of employees would recommend working at University of Alabama with the overall rating of 4.1 out of 5.
 Employees also rated University of Alabama 4.1 out of 5 for Company Culture, 3.6 for Rewards You Receive, 3.6 for Growth Opportunities and 4.1 for support you get.

 According to our data, the highest paying job at University of Alabama is a Executive Administrator at $151,000 annually.
 Browse University of Alabama Salaries by Job Profile.

-According to our data, the lowest paying job at University of Alabama is a Student Research Assistant at $12,000 annually.
+According to our data, the lowest paying job at University of Alabama is a Lab Technician at $14,000 annually.
 Browse University of Alabama Salaries by Job Profile.